 - you attended a preparatory programme (foundation) at an Italian or foreign institution, to compensate the missing years of schooling and to acquire the competences and skills necessary to be accepted to the degree programme you wish to access at University.

 Secondary school qualifications will be considered valid if achieved after at least 2 years of attendance of the same education system.
-If you are in this situation, please contact the International Students Office.

 EXAMPLE: An Italian Student, Maria, completed three years in an Italian Secondary School, then moved to Canada with her family.
 In Canada, she attended two years in a local Secondary School, achieving a Canadian High School diploma.
 Maria’s diploma will allow her to be admitted to a Laurea (equivalent to bachelor degree) programme (in relation to the outcome of the entrance test).